Azure/missionlz/README.md

 ## Contributing

-This project welcomes contributions and suggestions.
+This project welcomes contributions and suggestions!
 See our [Contributing Guide](CONTRIBUTING.md) for details.

 ## Feedback, Support, and How to Contact Us